arua-microbiome/arua-microbiome.github.io/_tutorials/ecological_analysis.md

 # Ordination and Visualization

-Ordination is a statistical method that reduces complex distance matrices into 2 or 3 dimensions for easier visualization.
-QIIME 2 uses **Emperor** to create 3D plots of PCoA results.
-These plots help identify clusters of similar samples, which can reflect treatment effects, environmental conditions, or sample types.

-> **What is ordination?**
-> It's a way to simplify and visualize complex data.
-For example, it helps you see patterns in how samples cluster based on their microbial composition.

 Ordination is a dimensionality reduction technique that enables the visualization of sample differences.
 QIIME has a plugin called emperor that calculates a Bray-Curtis dissimilarity matrix and uses principal coordinates analysis (PCoA). you could also export the pcoa data and plot it yourself in the package of your choice.

 > ```bash